Kaziranga – a greatest example of wildlife protection and conservation worldwide

 3. Poaching is also a very big concern.
 Rhino killing for their horn is common.
 The horn is supposed to have Aphrodisiac values making it expensive.

-4. Deforestation, Increase of Population along with wildlife habitat, Agriculture expansion etc are also some serious concerns.
+4. Deforestation, Increase in Population along with wildlife habitat, Agriculture expansion, etc are also some serious concerns.

 Success Story: